 A “notion” is an idea-- often one that is a little unusual or odd.
 “Notion” is less formal than “concept.”

 A period is a certain length of time or a stage in a person’s life or of world history.
 The first months after Steve Jobs was fired were a very difficult period for him.

 To publish is to distribute information, especially printed materials like books, magazines, and newspapers, which are publications.
 A document is a paper containing information, often important.
 Letters, bills, diplomas and certificates, home or car ownership records, legal notices, and books are all documents.

 Choose the best answer to each question, then press the right arrow to move to the next question.

-To read and hear this design vocabulary used in Steve Jobs’ 15 minute
+To read and hear this technology and design vocabulary used in Steve Jobs’ 15 minute

 Stanford Commencement address, June 2005, click here.
 (If you would like help with some of the less

 common words and expressions he used, see English Detective 4, here.)
 Practice these words more with the Technology Vocabulary Quiz, or by listening to a PBS report on Thomas Edison.